CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 # Environment Setup

 You need an environment to run contracts.
 You can either run your node locally or connect to an existing network.
-For easy testing, you can use the public testnet (cliffnet) to deploy and run your contracts.
+For easy testing, you can use the public testnet (Malaga-420) to deploy and run your contracts.

 When interacting with a network, you can either use `wasmd` which is a Go client or the Node REPL.
 The Node REPL is recommended for contract operations, since JSON manipulation is not intuitive with the shell/Go client.